I write classic "good vs evil" creative writing pieces with smart twists inspired by vintage action cinema, gaming, and heavy metal.

-Reason 1 - Watering Down, Overshadowing, Tediousness
+Reason 1: Watering Down, Overshadowing, Tediousness

 The genre of metal has numerous sub-genres: death metal, black metal, and heavy metal, to name a few.
 Each has underrated material that could have gotten the exposure it deserves.
 Instead, the Big 4 are the only bands that attract any kind of following (for the most part) and tend to not only overshadow other (superior) artists but also water down an entire genre of music (that spans an ever-expanding universe of music since metal artists tend to experiment regularly) to just 4 generally-known bands purely for their popularity and not musical merit.

-I can say that the genre of metal is about exploration and finding bands for yourself, playing outside the safe zone (i.e popular opinion/recommendations) and the Big 4 just takes that away.
+I can say that the genre of metal is about exploration and finding bands for yourself, playing outside the safe zone (i.e., popular opinion/recommendations), and the Big 4 just takes that away.
 Instead of exploring thrash metal (their genre) further to find other great bands in need of recognition (excellent bands such as Razor) they just box themselves into a vacuum where only the likes of Metallica represent thrash metal.
 A great disservice to the genre.

 Thrash metal started out as an extreme genre that had dark lyrical themes, aggressive guitar work, and a grittier, lo-fi production.
 These are things the Big 4 fails to do in the modern day since their output is just a watered-down version of what thrash metal was.
-Metallica especially, in my opinion, is the most generic rock band ever to exist.
+Metallica, especially, in my opinion, is the most generic rock band ever to exist.
 Try listening to Metallica and a classic thrash band like Sodom side-by-side and notice the difference.

-Finally, the Big 4 watered down thrash metal into the repetitive, cliched by-numbers mediocrity we see from deathcore bands albeit with different lyrical themes repeated ad-nauseum.
-I heard Slayer's "best" albums and none of them impressed me at all.
+Finally, the Big 4 watered-down thrash metal into the repetitive, cliched by-numbers mediocrity we see from deathcore bands, albeit with different lyrical themes repeated ad-nauseum.
+I heard Slayer's "best" albums, and none of them impressed me at all.
 The "intensity" is non-existent and never appears; if anything gets mildly annoying hearing the same "I hate God" lyrics; if it wasn't bad enough with black metal bands beating that dead horse since 1982.